Overview (71/100)

 Detailed In-Depth Review

-Packaged Size and Weight
+Size and Weight

-Set-Up Dimensions & Interior Liveability
+Set-Up Size & Interior Liveability

 Storage and Organization

-Ventilation
+Ventilation and Condensation

-Stakes & Poles
+Stakes and Poles

 The Competition